knpuniversity/easyadminbundle/knpu/event-hooks.md

 EasyAdminBundle dispatches a *lot* of events... but fortunately, they all live as constants on a helper class called `EasyAdminEvents`.
 We want to use `PRE_UPDATE`.
-Set that to execute a new method `onPreUpdate` that we'll create in a minute.
+Set that to execute a new method `onPreUpdate` that we will create in a minute.

 But first, I'll hold command and click into that class.
 Dude, this is cool: this puts *all* of the possible hook points right in front of us.
 There are a few different